How to Plan Your Middle School Art Curriculum Scope & Sequence in 8 Easy Steps!

 Vibrant neon lights painting project: a student favorite with a pink flamingo, palm leaves, and the uplifting phrase ‘life is good.’
 Ideal for middle school art curriculum.

-8. End with Perspective and Painting
+8. End with Perspective Drawing and Painting

 Finally, bring it all together with lessons on perspective and painting.
 Sometimes, I teach these before shading, but often I save them for last.
 Shading can be tedious and requires a lot of focus, so by the end of the semester, students appreciate something a little more fun and expressive to finish the year on a high note.